felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 First off, this is probably basic common-sense, but I'll make it explicit, just in case: Don't use a spiral-bound Hilroy notebook or, worse, a stitched exercise book.
-These won't do much good here if pages keep tearing and falling out of your journal after a few years.
+These won't do you much good if pages keep tearing and falling out of your journal after a few years.

 The bound journal I've been using is the [TRU RED Medium Flexible